-Exterior Environment Points Allocated Points 6.1 Overall design is aesthetically pleasing to age of students The building is a modern design with modern detailing, which is aesthetically pleasing.
-15 12 6.2 Site and building are well landscaped The site is moderately landscaped with mature shade trees, ornamental trees, and shrubs which define the property and er areas where mowing is required do not exceed 3:1 slope.
-10 nphasize the building 8 entrance.
-Lawn 6.3 Exterior noise and poor environment do not disrupt learning The site is adjacent to residential uses, and there is one undesirable feature (interstate) adjacent to the school site.
-10 6 6.4 Entrances and walkways are sheltered from sun and inclement weather The main entrance to the School is partially sheltered.
+Exterio pr Environment Points Allocated Points 6.1 Overall design is aesthetically pleasing to age of students The building is a modern design with modern detailing, which is aesthetically pleasing.
+15 12 6.2 Site and building are well landscaped The site has limited landscaping, which does not enhance the property or emphasize the building entrance.
+10 6 6.3 Exterior noise and poor environment do not disrupt learning The site is adjacent to residential uses, and there is one undesirable feature adjacent to the school site.
+The site is adjace are not suitable for educational instruction.
+Railroad tracks are located adjacent to the site, which disrupts learning.
+10 ent to commercial / in 6 ndustrial uses, which 6.4 Entrances and walkways are sheltered from sun and inclement weather The main entrance to the School is partially sheltered.
 Exits are not sheltered from sun and inclement weather.
-On-site walk covered.
-10 kways to accessory b 6 uildings are not 6.5 Building materials provide attractive color and texture Interior building materials consist of painted block and muted colored partition walls does provide an attractive color and tex 5 xture.
+On-site wa covered.
+10 alkways to accessory 4 / buildings are not 6.5 Building materials provide attractive color and texture Interior building materials consist of painted block and muted colored partition walls does provide an attractive color and te 5 exture.
 4 Interio r Environment Points Allocated Points Interio 6.6 r Environment Color schemes, building materials, and decor provide an impetus to learning The color palette is comprised of achromatic hues.
 School colors are not reflected in the athletic areas.
-The use of repeated some unity and a sense of consistency.
+The use of repeate some unity and a sense of consistency.
 20 14 Color schemes, building materials, and decor provide an impetus to learning The color palette is comprised of achromatic hues.
 School colors are not reflected in the athletic areas.
-The use of repeated 20 14 6.6 Color schemes, building materials, and decor provide an impetus to learning The color palette is comprised of achromatic hues.
+The use of repeate 20 14 6.6 Color schemes, building materials, and decor provide an impetus to learning The color palette is comprised of achromatic hues.
 School colors are not reflected in the athletic areas.
-The use of repeated some unity and a sense of consistency.
-Year around comfortable temperature and humidity are provided throughout the building 20 d colors and materials 14 s gives the building 6.6 Color schemes, building materials, and decor provide an impetus to learning The color palette is comprised of achromatic hues.
+The use of repeat some unity and a sense of consistency.
+Year around comfortable temperature and humidity are provided throughout the building 20 ed colors and materi 14 ials gives the building 6.6 Color schemes, building materials, and decor provide an impetus to learning The color palette is comprised of achromatic hues.
 School colors are not reflected in the athletic areas.
-The use of repeated some unity and a sense of consistency.
+The use of repeat some unity and a sense of consistency.
 Year around comfortable temperature and humidity are provided throughout the building The building has a central air conditioning system.
-Ventilating system provides adequate quiet circulation of clean air and meets 15cfm VBC requirement 20 d colors and materials 15 14 s gives the building 14 6.6 6.7 6.8 Color schemes, building materials, and decor provide an impetus to learning The color palette is comprised of achromatic hues.
+Ventilating system provides adequate quiet circulation of clean air and meets 15cfm VBC requirement 20 ed colors and materi 15 14 ials gives the building 14 6.6 6.7 6.8 Color schemes, building materials, and decor provide an impetus to learning The color palette is comprised of achromatic hues.
 School colors are not reflected in the athletic areas.
-The use of repeated some unity and a sense of consistency.
+The use of repeater some unity and a sense of consistency.
 Year around comfortable temperature and humidity are provided throughout the building The building has a central air conditioning system.
-Ventilating system provides adequate quiet circulation of clean air and meets 15cfm VBC requirement It does provide the minimum 15 cfm ventilation as required by the OBCMC.
-Lighting system provides proper intensity, diffusion, and distribution of illumination 20 d colors and materials 15 15 14 s gives the building 14 13
+Ventilating system provides adequate quiet circulation of clean air and meets 15cfm VBC requirement It does provide the minimum 15 CFM ventilation as required by the OBCMC.
+Lighting system provides proper intensity, diffusion, and distribution of illumination 20 ed colors and materi 15 15 14 ials gives the building 14 13